 Visit your nearest Hello Work office

-Search "ハローワーク" + your city name on Google Maps for the closest office.
-Most offices are open Monday–Friday, 8:30am–5:15pm.
-The major foreign employment service centers also offer Saturday hours.
+Search "Hello Work" + your city name on Google Maps for the closest office.
+Most offices are typically open Monday–Friday, 8:30am–5:15pm; specific hours vary by office and some major centers may offer Saturday or extended hours.
+Foreign employment service centers and interpreters usually operate on limited schedules, so check the official office page or call before visiting.
 Walk-in is acceptable, no appointment needed for first registration.

 2